-- We have obtained all the information and explanations we considered necessary for the purposes of our audit. - ii) The Company has maintained proper accounting records and its consolidated financial statements are in agreement therewith. - iii) We have not been provided with report of the Chairman to determine whether there is any financial information contained therein is in agreement with the books and records of the Company. - iv) Except for what mentioned in Note 22 to the consolidated financial statements, we are not aware of any violations of the applicable provisions of the amended QCCL or the terms of the Company's Articles of Association having occurred during the year which might have had a material effect on the Company's consolidated financial position or performance as at and for the year ended 31 December 2023
+- i) We have obtained all the information and explanations we considered necessary for the purposes of our audit. - ii) The Company has maintained proper accounting records and its consolidated financial statements are in agreement therewith. - iii) We have not been provided with report of the Chairman to determine whether there is any financial information contained therein is in agreement with the books and records of the Company. - iv) ,We are not aware of any violations of the applicable provisions of the amended QCCL or the terms of the Company's Articles of Association having occurred during the year which might have had a material effect on the Company's consolidated financial position or performance as at and for the year ended 31 December 2024.

-February 21, 2023 Doha State of Qatar Yacoub Hobeika KPMG Qatar
+19 February 2025 Doha State of Qatar

-Qatar Auditors' Registry Number 298

-Licensed by QFMA: External Auditors' License No. 120153
+Yacoub Hobeika KPMG Qatar Qatar Auditors' Registry Number 289 Licensed by QFMA: External Auditors' License No. 120153